codeliner/php-ddd-cargo-sample/README.md

 Unit Tests
 ----------
 Unit Tests are of course also available.
-You can find them in [module/Application/tests/PHPUnit](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/Application/tests/PHPUnit).
+You can find them in [module/CargoBackend/tests](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/CargoBackend/tests).
 Got to the directory and simply run `phpunit`.

+*Note: Project structure has changed in ChapterFour.
+In ChapterOne - ChapterThree the test classes were included in the Application module!*

 Support
 -------